-Virtual Machines created by Yorc should be connected to the same private network as the Yorc VM (the location property private_network_name related to an openstack location type allows to do it automatically).
+Virtual Machines created by Yorc should be connected to the same private network as the Yorc VM (the -infrastruc-ture_openstack_private_network_name configuration flag allows to do it automatically).
 In order to provision Floating IPs, this private network should be connected to the public network of the tenant through a router.